The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It shook me to the core and left an impression of deep fear.

-Which of course it did – spurred on by that exact fear of it happening again.
+Which, of course, it did – spurred on by that fear of it happening again.

-But it wasn't just grocery shopping that became an issue – I began having panic attacks in different locations and in different situations…
+But it wasn't just grocery shopping that became an issue – I began having panic attacks in different locations and situations…

-Previously normal places and situations, such as going to work, seeing friends or even getting in a car, became filled with fear and a strong urge to avoid the situation entirely.
+Ordinary places and situations, such as driving, shopping, and hanging out with friends, became filled with fear and a strong urge to avoid the situation entirely.

 I began having panic attacks nearly every week…